Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

-**Choice:** Option 1: LM7805T Linear Voltage Regulator
+**Choice:** Option 1: MC7805CT-BP Linear Voltage Regulator

-**Rationale:** The LM7805T Regulator does come in the lab kit, which does help reduce the budget, but on top of that, it remains an inexpensive choice that accomplishes everything needed in the circuit, meaning that another option isn't required.
-The efficiency problems are important to consider, but for a simple sunlight sensor, it isn't as important.
+**Rationale:** The LM7805T regulator is included in the lab kit, which helps reduce the budget.
+However, it is difficult to obtain, so I chose the MC7805CT-BP instead.
+It offers practically the same features, just slightly higher priced.
+However, the price increase is worth it for the faster shipping times and lower order quantities.
+The efficiency problems are important to consider, but for a simple sunlight sensor, they are not as significant.

 ### Barrel Jack